mostafatouny/starter-blog/content/post/quantum-interference/index.md

 ![3d](./3d.jpeg)

-You bought a new video-game and after running it, It turned-out the game contains no quality-content but repeates itself in a fatigue open-world quests.
+You bought a new video-game and after running it, It turned-out the game contains no quality-content but repeats itself in a fatigue open-world quests.
 Then suddenly, A bug occurs where you fell in the cube above such that all the walls you see are the blue ones.

 We wish to think of the wall you did not see as a _superposition wall_ of colors _black_ and _white_, and think of moving your _mouse_ or your _right analog stick_ so that a pixel of the _superposition wall_ appears at your screen, As measuring the _superposition wall_.

-So, you move your _mouse_ untill the _superposition wall_ appears at your screen.
+So, you move your _mouse_ until the _superposition wall_ appears at your screen.
 Then, You find-out this wall is colored white.
 As nothing interests you, You restart the game in hope of not falling into the same bug.
 However, As games are shipped via _crunshing_ these days, You fall again into the bug.
 Again, You move your mouse but this time you find the _superposition wall_ colored black!
 The third time, black; the forth time, white.

 Probably, You think the _superposition wall_ color was determined once you restarted the game.
 However, That is not the case.
 The wall was neither black nor white.
 It got _collapsed_ into one of these states once a pixel of the wall appeared at your screen.
 In other words, The wall's state is determined only when you measure it!